Does your marriage need a reset? Read our tips on how to bring back that special spark.

 7. Set joint goals

 Sit down have a really good discussion about the future, about your desires and dreams and plans for your life together.
 Once you have determined what matters to you both you can hit reset and start planning joint goals together.
-Celebrate when you achieve something as a couple and revisit your plan every six months to keep it relevant and on track.
+Furthermore, there is always at least one alternative, which can be starting to plan a new destination wedding or vow renewal.
+Sounds exciting?
+Start planning your wedding by exploring resorts, venues, and wedding packages at ParadiseWeddings.com.

 With a little bit of work and patience we can reset our marriage and keep love on track for the next phase of our relationships.